steve-papadogiannis/steve-papadogiannis.github.io/posts/2021-05-30-containerizing-oracle-db.markdown

 ## Summary

-The aforementioned steps should result to a running **Oracle Database Instance** that holds the **Application Schema**.
+The aforementioned steps should result to a running **Oracle Database Instance** that holds a specific **Application Schema** defined through the initialization scripts provided.

-It should be accessible with the below connection info:
+The **Instance** should be accessible with the below connection info:

 <div class="format-inner-table">